fair-search/fairsearch-fair-for-elasticsearch/README.md

 The Fair Search Elasticsearch plugin uses machine learning to provide a fair search result with relevant protected and non protected classes.

-:warning: This is a work in progress, will be launched officially end of November 2018.

 # What this plugin does...

 This plugin:

-- Store fairness distribution tables to use during rescoring.
+- Storeс fairness distribution tables to use during rescoring.
-- Allows you to rescore fairly any query in elasticsearch.
+- Allows you to rescore fairly any query in Еlasticsearch.

 ## Where's the docs?